MicrosoftDocs/VBA-Docs/api/Office.FileDialog.FilterIndex.md

 api_name:
 - Office.FileDialog.FilterIndex
 ms.assetid: 102d3266-caab-1101-2234-68d975e11348
-ms.date: 06/08/2017
+ms.date: 01/09/2019
 ---

 # FileDialog.FilterIndex property (Office)

 Gets or sets a **Long** indicating the default file filter of a file dialog box.
 The default filter determines which types of files are displayed when the file dialog box is first opened.
 Read/write.

 ## Syntax

-_expression_. `FilterIndex`
+_expression_.**FilterIndex**

-_expression_ A variable that represents a [FileDialog](Office.FileDialog.md) object.
+_expression_ A variable that represents a **[FileDialog](Office.FileDialog.md)** object.

 ## Remarks